x

 A lighter sauce

-Precautions conservation and derived bechamel sauce
+Precautions for conservation and derived bechamel sauce

 There are practical tips to make a quick bechamel sauce.
 Some melt the butter in the microwave (a few seconds) before adding the flour.
 Must then mix well, then put in the microwave for a minute, on medium heat.
-Leave to cool the roux before adding previously boiled milk, and reheat in the microwave.
+Leave the roux to cool before adding previously boiled milk, and reheat in the microwave.
 Then mix and season.

 Derivatives of bechamel sauce